 Part music festival, part beach party, part gathering of the tribes, the Ohana Festival isn't your typical weekend of music.
 Like the baritone voice of its founder, the Ohana Festival resonates much deeper.

-The 2022 Ohana Festival will feature some of the biggest acts in music, as well as some of the biggest names in the world of environmental justice and sustainability.
-The diverse list of headliners includes Vedder himself, Stevie Nicks, Jack White, Pink, and Billy Strings.
-In total, over 30 acts will jam their tunes over the three-day weekend.
+The Ohana Festival has featured some of the biggest acts in music, as well as some of the biggest names in the world of environmental justice and sustainability.
+The diverse list of headliners have included Vedder himself, Stevie Nicks, Jack White, Pink, and Billy Strings.
+In total, over 30 acts jam their tunes over the three-day weekend.

-Meanwhile, on the Storytellers Stage will be a host of bright minds and action-oriented environmental warriors.
-Among the names that will be sharing their stories and insights are Parley For The Oceans' Dr. Sylvia Earl, founder of the Sea Shepherd Conservation Society Paul Watson, and shark advocate and photographer Mike Coots.
-See more about the Storyteller's lineup below.
+Meanwhile, the Storytellers Stage has hosted some of brightest minds and action-oriented environmental warriors.
+Among the names that have shared their stories and insights were Parley For The Oceans' Dr. Sylvia Earle, founder of the Sea Shepherd Conservation Society Paul Watson, and shark advocate and photographer Mike Coots.

 All of this goodness goes down at Doheny State Beach, one of the most popular surfing beaches in all of California.
 Situated in the shadow of Dana Point, the location isn't without its own environmental lessons.
 The construction of the Dana Point harbor in the late 1960s and early '70s effectively killed the surf spot known as Killer Dana.
 A consistent, powerful right-hander, it was at Killer Dana that luminaries like Phil Edwards and Hobie Alter first carved out a name for themselves.
 And while the waves don't break at Killer Dana anymore, on any given day at Doheny, you'll find a multitude of generations and talent levels in the water together, all sharing waves and embracing the spirit of aloha.